-That’s not to say we didn’t treat ourselves though.
+Whilst we found lots of things to do in Las Vegas for free, we also treated ourselves to a hotel which made a change from staying in Elvis, our van.
 Thom booked a night in a hotel as a surprise and it was one of the best hotels I’ve ever stayed in.
-Made even better by the fact that we could stand upright in it (unlike in our van).
 We got frozen cocktails by the pool and had so much fun.
 I genuinely wanted to cry when we had to leave the next morning.

-Given that we had treated ourselves, we kept most of what we did in Las Vegas pretty cheap.
-Did you know there are tonnes of free things to do in Vegas?
-You’ll still feel like you’ve experienced Vegas and you won’t come away with regret.
+Given that we had treated ourselves, we were on the lookout for cheap things to do in Las Vegas.
+Did you know there are tonnes of things to do for free in Las Vegas?
+So, for those of you looking for what to do in Vegas on a budget, this is for you.
+You’ll still feel like you’ve experienced Las Vegas after seeing these top Las Vegas attractions and you won’t come away with regret or a depressing bank statement.

 Travel the world for free in Vegas

 You’ve travelled all the way to Las Vegas but why stop there?
-Once you’re in Vegas all you need to do is take a walk down the strip and you’ll see; the Eiffel Tower, the canals of Venice, the Statue of Liberty and even a replica of Italy’s Lake Como!
+Once you’re in Vegas all you need to do is take a walk down the strip and you’ll find plenty of things to see in Las Vegas.
+There’s a replica Eiffel Tower, the canals of Venice, the Statue of Liberty and even a replica of Italy’s Lake Como!
+You don’t need to spend any money on these free attractions in Las Vegas either.

 Feel like you’re in the movies